tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 ## `simplified:synchronize_annotations`

 Value: A boolean value.
-If this is set to `true`, it indicates that the user wants their e-reader client, when connected to this server, to automatically synchronize local annotations with the server's [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoint.
-If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with the server's WAP endpoint.
+If this is set to `true`, it indicates that the user wants their e-reader client, when connected to this authentication domain, to automatically synchronize local annotations with appropriate [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoint in the same domain.
+If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with appropriate  WAP endpoints.

+If the endpoint for the User Settings Management Protocol is `http://server/settings`, then the value of `simplified:sychronize_annotations` would most likely apply to any links with `rel="http://www.w3.org/ns/oa#annotationService"` discovered on `http://server/`.

 A server that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.
 If a server provides the User Settings Management Protocol, but not the Web Annotation Protocol, then `simplified:synchronize_annotations` has no meaning.